Kajang Move: Aftermath

-Many analysts view the Kajang Move as a deep failure.
-Wan Saiful Wan Jan, head of the think tank Institute for Democracy and Economic Affairs (Ideas) deemed the move a "failure" as its target to install the A-candidate, Anwar Ibrahim as next Menteri Besar, followed by the B-candidate, Wan Azizah Wan Ismail failed.
-Awang Selamat, the pseudonym for Utusan Malaysia's editors also echo the same sentiment.
+Many analysts viewed the Kajang Move as a failure.
+Wan Saiful Wan Jan, head of the think tank Institute for Democracy and Economic Affairs (Ideas) deemed the move a "failure" as Pakatan Rakyat failed to install their preferred candidates as Menteri Besar.
+Awang Selamat, the pseudonym for Utusan Malaysia's editors expressed similar sentiments.
 Dr Oh Ei Sun, of Singapore's S. Rajaratnam School of International Studies, rated the Kajang Move a paltry success rate of 33%, saying it only succeeded in removing Khalid, and that too after a long impasse.
 The head of the International Relations and Politics department in Universiti Malaysia Sarawak, Dr Arnold Puyok, said the Kajang Move had taken a toll on both Pakatan Rakyat and the Selangor people.
 Independent analyst Khoo Kay Peng, on the other hand, said the architect of the Kajang Move, PKR vice-president Rafizi Ramli, would still insist the strategy's success in removing Khalid.
 Bridget Welsh, Associate Professor of Political Science at Singapore Management University described the move as "childish in-fighting".
 Monash University political scientist Prof James Chin said the Kajang Move to remove Khalid failed as bickering among the PR leaders continued.
-Prof Wong Chin Huat, a fellow at Penang Institute, labelled the Move as a "flop".Universiti Sains Malaysia political analyst Dr Sivamurugan Pandian, said that Azmin Ali needed to prove he can lead on his own.
+Prof Wong Chin Huat, a fellow at Penang Institute, labelled the Move as a "flop".

+Universiti Sains Malaysia political analyst Dr Sivamurugan Pandian, said that Azmin Ali needed to prove he can lead on his own.
 Dr. Ahmad Atory Hussain, from the same university, said that Azmin must be prepared to face the disapproval of the ruling coalition in Selangor.
 Datuk A. Kadir Jasin, a veteran newsman, said that PKR's reaction to Azmin as MB would determine Pakatan's future.

 An analysis by The Malay Mail columnist, Zainal Epi, stated that a new problem had emerged as the relationship shared by PAS, DAP and PKR is no longer cordial and had become tense.
-Zefry Dahalan, columnist for Free Malaysia Today said that the political rift in Pakatan Rakyat cause by the Kajang Move will remain until the next general election.
+Zefry Dahalan, columnist for Free Malaysia Today said that the political rift in Pakatan Rakyat cause by the Kajang Move would remain until the next general election.
 Joceline Tan, columnist with The Star concluded that the toughest challenge for the new Menteri Besar would be to match the clean record set by his predecessor.
 She also said the move was made to help Anwar Ibrahim in his appeal on the second sodomy trial.
 Zulkefli Hamzah of Utusan Malaysia urged Azmin to prove his own capabilities and to differ from Anwar's style of leadership.

-Rafizi Ramli, the architect of the Kajang Move said that PKR had achieved two out of three objectives, insisting it was not a failure although it led to eight months of political upheaval, a by-election costing RM1.6 million in taxpayers’ money and PKR ending up without the Menteri Besar it wanted.
+Rafizi Ramli said that the Move was not a failure as it had achieved its main objectives.